 What meal plans are available?
 How do they work?

 All meal plans are listed on the Dining website.
-The biggest difference between those meal plans is the money designated as Declining Balance which can be used a la carte items and bottled drinks at Real Food on Campus, convenience items at Starbucks and the POD, and off campus at Pizza Schmizza.
+The biggest difference between those meal plans is the money designated as Declining Balance which can be used to purchase convenience items at Starbucks and the Grove Market.
 Block meals refer to one meal — breakfast, lunch and dinner.

 What is the difference between Block Meals and Declining Balance?

 Block meals are just as they sound — one meal (breakfast, lunch, or dinner) per block.
 When you purchase a block meal plan, you get a certain number of meals/plan.
-Declining Balance is used to buy items at Starbucks, the POD, and off campus at Pizza Schmizza.
+Declining Balance is used to buy items at Starbucks, the Grove Market, and off-campus at Pizza Schmizza.

 How do I purchase a meal plan?